karthik-d/task-manager-cli-boilerplate/README.md

 - Include an additional `date_of_completion` field that records _when_ the task is marked as done.

 > The functions to get the current date and time, in the required character-array format, are already provided as helpers!
+> Note, however, that you'll need to modify the task structure to make this happen.

 ### **[Bonus]** 6.
 Run the Automated Tests